 The most common way people shut down Explorer is by selecting the "Explorer.exe" task in Task Manager and ending it.
 However, this way Explorer will not get the opportunity to close down properly.
 This may result in changed settings not being being saved etc. You also have to remember closing both "explorer" processes when you have enabled the folder option "Launch folder windows in a separate process".

-A somewhat better way to close Explorer on Windows 2000 and XP is by opening the "Turn off computer" window by clicking the "Start" button in the task bar and then selecting "Turn Off Computer".
+A somewhat better way to close Explorer is by opening the "Turn off computer" window by clicking the "Start" button in the task bar and then selecting "Turn Off Computer".
 In this window simultaneously press the Control, Shift and Alt keys and click on "Cancel".
 Explorer will now close, which will result in an empty desktop.

 For Windows Vista and Windows 7 the procedure is different; first you open the start menu, after which you keep the Ctrl and Shift keys pressed and simultaneously click on an empty spot in the lower left corner of the start menu with the right mouse button.
 A menu will appear from which you select the option "Exit Explorer".